-Mr Morritt regularly undertakes offers the full spectrum of cosmetic and reconstructive breast surgery procedures.
-He regularly undertakes these procedures in both the Private and NHS sectors in Sheffield.
+Mr Morritt regularly undertakes the full range of cosmetic and reconstructive breast surgery procedures.
+He performs these plastic surgery procedures in both the Private and NHS sectors in Sheffield.

-The most frequent plastic surgery technique for increasing breast size is breast implant insertion.
+The size of a patients breasts can be increased by inserting breast implants or by injecting fat.
+The most frequently performed plastic surgery technique for increasing breast size is breast implant insertion.
+This is also known as breast augmentation, breast enlargement or a boob job.
 Some ladies who want a modest increase in breast size are suitable for fat injection breast enlargement.

-This procedure increases the size of the breasts and improves their shape by inserting breast implants.
+A breast augmentation procedure increases the size of the breasts and improves their shape by inserting breast implants.
 The most common reasons for seeking breast augmentation include a desire to increase the size of a small bust, to match up differently sized breasts, and to improve the size and shape of the bust following weight loss, pregnancy and normal ageing.
-Breast implants are most frequently made of silicone but variations exist that are filled with salt water.
+Breast implants are most frequently made of silicone but variations exist that are filled with salt water (saline breast implants).
 There are many different types, sizes and shapes of breast implants and Mr Morritt will recommend the best implants for each individual patient.
-Mr Morritt generally uses breast implants made by Mentor.

 This procedure surgically reduces the size of the breasts and improves their shape.
 The reasons for breast reduction vary but typically patients have physical symptoms e.g. back/neck aches related to the weight of their large breasts.
 Other reasons include not being able to find clothes that can accommodate the large breasts and some patients also feel very self conscious about having large breasts.

-This procedure surgically lifts the breasts and improves their shape by removing excess skin.
+Breast uplift surgery involves lifting the breasts and improves their shape by removing excess skin and by remodelling the breast tissue.
 Sagging of the breasts occurs naturally with the ageing process but may occur faster in patients who have lost weight, or following pregnancy.